RodricBr/Bash-Professional/README.md

 3

 - Notice that seq 3 -1 1 by itself generates numbers from 1 to 3 in a reverse manner (-1) (output = 321)
-  But using parallel, it will cycle from sleep 3, then to 2 and finally 1, then we use echo to show the output data.
+  But using parallel, it will cycle from sleep 3, to 2 and finally 1, then we use echo to show the output data.
-  Instead of retreaving 321 it gives us 123 because the process that has "1" will finish first and be placed on top of the order (this show us that the command indeed executed in parallel)
+  Instead of retreaving 321 it gives us 123 because the process that has "1" will finish first and be placed on top of the order, and so on with the following numbers (this show us that the command indeed executed in parallel)
 ```

 <hr>